caudaz/robotND2-proj4/README.md

 * possitive rewards are issued if collision of object with arm/grip

-* interim reward based on distance to object
+* interim reward based on distance to object (uses a smoothing function)

 * negative rewards are issued if touching the ground, reaching a # of attempts